Call of Duty: Ghosts: Extinction

 Extinction is a 4-player co-op mode, which pits the player(s) against various types of aliens (known altogether as Cryptids) in a base-defending survival style map.
 The main goal is usually to destroy all of the Cryptid hives scattered across the map (with the exception of Awakening and Exodus; the former requires players scanning for obelisks in an area which need to be destroyed, while Exodus features generators which the players have to activate).
 Players choose from four different class types, with unique traits and customizable loadouts.
 The player(s) can level up their classes, unlocking more weapons and equipment for their loadouts.
 This mode is unlocked by finishing the first level of the Campaign.

 The first map, "Point of Contact", is included within the base game, and serves as an introduction to the game mode.
 The map takes place in an abandoned city in Colorado, two weeks after the events of the campaign mission "Ghost Stories".

 The second map, "Nightfall", is released as part of the Onslaught DLC pack, and is advertised as the first of the four episodic contents for Extinction.
-The map takes place in an Alaskan research facility, 14 weeks after "Point of Contact", and introduces two characters central to the story: Dr. Samantha Cross and Cpt.
-David Archer.
+The map takes place in an Alaskan research facility, 14 weeks after "Point of Contact", and introduces two characters central to the story: Dr. Samantha Cross and Captain David Archer.
 The map also introduces two new types of Cryptid aliens, one of which (the Breeder) serves as a boss-type enemy.
 Players are also given access to a mysterious and powerful weapon: The Venom X. Players can unlock several pieces of intel, revealing details about the story revolving around Cross and Archer.